+If fruit needs a passport to get to you, it can’t really be considered “fresh fruit.”
 When you demand produce that is out of season, it’s coming from across the globe.
-This means that the items were picked before they were actually ripe, which means that the nutrients had not fully developed.
+This means the items were picked before they were actually ripe, which means that the nutrients had not fully developed.
 The vitamins and minerals contained in produce begin to decrease the minute the food is picked.
 The harvest item immediately begins to die and decompose.
 By the time the food arrives at your local grocery store, it might already be 3 weeks old – and sometimes it’s even older.

 Reducing the distance your food travels isn’t the only health reason to eat seasonally.
 Nature provides certain foods at certain times because that is when your body needs them the most.
-They are also less likely to be drenched in pesticides, fertilizers and fungicides if the plants are growing as nature intended them too.
+They are also less likely to be drenched in pesticides, fertilizers, and fungicides if the plants are growing as nature intended them to.

-For example, in the spring, those tender leafy sprigs like lettuce, kale, peas and pea shoots, and asparagus provide vitamins K and folate, which support blood health, bone health, and cell repair.
-The cool delicate foods are light, low in calories, and rejuvenating to the body as you gear up for the upcoming warm weather.
-Feasting on these waistline friendly foods is a great way to get rid of that insulating layer of fat that you may have acquired during the winter.
+Tender leafy sprigs like lettuce, kale, peas, and pea shoots, and asparagus provide vitamins K and folate, which support blood health, bone health, and cell repair.
+These fresh, delicate foods are light, low in calories, and rejuvenating to the body as you gear up for the upcoming warm weather.
+Feasting on these waistline-friendly foods is a great way to get rid of that insulating layer of fat that you may have acquired during the winter.

-In the summer, delicious berries actually provide protection against the strong rays of the sun.
-In season foods like corn, peppers, and tomatoes are light on your stomach during the blazing hot weather.
+In the summer, delicious berries actually provide protection against the intense rays of the sun.
+In-season foods like corn, peppers, and tomatoes are light on your stomach during the blazing hot weather.
 Many summer vegetables can be eaten raw and require no cooking, so you don’t have to heat up your house to prepare them.

 In the fall, you should begin to look for foods that provide more warmth – carrots, sweet potatoes, apples, and pumpkins, to name a few.
-As well, the beta-carotene in many of these autumn treats will boost the body’s germ fighting cells to strengthen your immune system for the upcoming cold and flu season.
+The beta-carotene in many of these autumn treats will boost the body’s germ-fighting cells to strengthen your immune system for the upcoming cold and flu season.

-Finally in the winter, you should consider eating more carbohydrates like those from root vegetables – they help the body to sustain a little more weight, which is needed to insulate against the cold weather.
-Warming vegetables like potatoes, cabbages, carrots, onions, rutabagas, and winter squash all store well in cool, dark places, providing energy and comfort throughout the winter season.
+Finally, in the winter, you should consider eating more carbohydrates like those from root vegetables – they help the body sustain a little more weight, which is needed to insulate against the cold weather.
+Warming vegetables like potatoes, cabbages, carrots, onions, rutabagas, and winter squash all store well in cool, dark places, providing energy and comfort throughout the winter.
 Adding more fish to your diet during this time of year is also beneficial for the warming effect, the higher calories, and the high levels of vitamin D (the vitamin you get directly from the sun during the warmer months).
-Vitamin D is important for good mental health and a strong immune system.
-Nuts, which store well for the winter, are loaded with Omega 3 fatty acids, which help moisturize your body from the inside out – this helps to fight that dry winter skin so many of us suffer from. (source)
+Vitamin D is essential for good mental health and a robust immune system.
+Nuts, which store well for the winter, are loaded with Omega 3 fatty acids, which help moisturize your body from the inside out and heals the dry winter skin so many of us suffer from.

-By growing what you can and acquiring things when they are at their most abundant, you’ll save a lot of money.
-As I discussed above, there are several current economic issues that are going to cause the price of our “average American diets” to skyrocket.
+By growing what you can and acquiring things when they are most abundant, you’ll save a lot of money.
+As I discussed above, several current economic issues are going to cause the costs of our “average American diets” to skyrocket.
 Reliance on long-distance food at the grocery store will simply be financially unsustainable.

-When gas prices continue to climb, that cost is going to be pushed off on the end consumer: the person buying that food (or other item) from the store.
-The further the item has to come to get from you, the more fuel it takes to get it here.
+When gas prices continue to climb, that cost will be pushed off on the end consumer: the person buying that food from the store.
+The further the item has to come to get from you, the more fuel it takes to get it.
 Soon, those December blueberries will be out of reach for all but the wealthiest of families.
 Why not pick your blueberries in the summer and can or freeze them if you want to have blueberries in December?
-Then you’ll pay $2 a pound instead of $9 a pound.

-You must also take into consideration the extreme weather over the past couple of years.
-The drought in California has meant that many farmers are letting formerly productive fields lie fallow so that they can concentrate their limited water supply on the remaining fields.
-This will, in turn, cause a shortage of those particular foods, which will make them more expensive, based on the laws of supply and demand.
+You must also take into consideration extreme weather over.
+Droughts in California have meant that many farmers had to let formerly productive fields lie fallow to concentrate their limited water supply on the remaining fields.
+This causes a shortage of particular foods, which will make them more expensive, based on the laws of supply and demand.

-However, this doesn’t have to affect you as badly as it will those who rely solely on the grocery store to get their food.
+However, this doesn’t have to affect you as severely as it will those who rely solely on the grocery store to get their food.

 Things are still growing, and they are probably growing near you.
-I cheerfully take those huge clubs of zucchini that my neighbors don’t know what to do with and I preserve them for the winter ahead.
-There is still a lot of abundance in our country, the thing is, that abundance near you is happening RIGHT NOW, not in 6 months.
-You have to think ahead by getting things while they are at their peak – at this point in time people with gardens have a tremendous amount of overflow.
-The key to making this help your budget is saving that overflow for later, when it will be outrageously expensive to get it from the store.
+I cheerfully take those huge zucchini clubs that my neighbors don’t know what to do with and preserve them for the winter ahead.
+There is still a lot of abundance in our country, the thing is that abundance near you is happening RIGHT NOW, not in 6 months.
+You have to think ahead by getting things while they are at their peak – at this point in time, people with gardens have a tremendous amount of overflow.
+The key to making this help your budget is saving that overflow for later when it will be outrageously expensive to get it from the store.

 You don’t have to be an expert to grow food.

-Well, I sure hope not, otherwise we’ll starve.
+Well, I sure hope not.
+Otherwise, we’ll starve.
 I have grown gardens before.
 Some have been so successful that they looked like a lush jungle in my yard, while others have wilted, laying down in defeat in the blazing sun.
 I’m definitely not a master gardener.
-I wouldn’t even say I have a particularly green thumb.
+I wouldn’t even say I have a green thumb.
 (Just summon a medium and ask some of my victims – I am like the serial killer of once-thriving house plants).
-I’m telling you this so you know that anyone can do it if they have the desire to do so: no genetically inherited alien-colored digit is required.
+I’m telling you this so you know that anyone can do it if they desire to do so: no genetically inherited alien-colored digit is required.

 You don’t have to be an expert, but you do have to be determined.
-You have to be willing to ask questions of others in your area who have been growing for years.
+You have to be willing to ask others in your area who have been growing for years.
 You have to observe the things growing in your region.
-You have to be willing to put in hard work and get dirty.
+You have to be ready to put in hard work and get dirty.
 And if something dies, you have to cut your losses and try something else.
-I recently thought I had killed my herb garden during the last heat wave.
-I uprooted everything – it was all wilted and semi-dead looking, and repotted in containers, which I moved to a shadier location.
-I lost some plants but more than half of them surprised me by bouncing back.
+I recently thought I had killed my herb garden during the last heatwave.
+I uprooted everything – it was all wilted and semi-dead looking, and re-potted in containers, which I moved to a shadier location.
+I lost some plants, but more than half of them surprised me by bouncing back.
 From this I learned two things: 1) Where NOT to plant herbs next year and 2) If it’s already dying, what can it hurt to try something new?
-It might finish the plant off or it might give it a chance to rejuvenate.
+It might finish the plant off, or it might give it a chance to rejuvenate.